PROCEEDINGS OF

 with Hewins in 1832; and Samuel Bell Waugh was currently

-gathering material for two different Italian-themed panoramas
+gathering material for two different Italian-themed

-Returning to America in
+Returning to America in August 1842 with his

-August 1842 with his preparatory sketches, Hewins scandalized
+preparatory sketches, Hewins scandalized stuffy Boston

-the bohemian lifestyle: “a little mustache that excited some
+bohemian lifestyle: “a little mustache that excited some

-comment in a society where smooth-shaven faces were the rule.”[xvii]
+comment in a society where smooth-shaven faces were the

 Over the next six years work progressed on what Hutchings

-boasted was “the largest painting in the world” until its debut at the
+boasted was “the largest painting in the world” until its debut at

-Masonic Temple on Boston’s Tremont Street in 1848. [xviii]
+the Masonic Temple on Boston’s Tremont Street in 1848. [xviii]

-At a cost of twenty-five cents per viewing, crowds flocked to
+At a cost of twenty-five cents per viewing, crowds flocked

-Shores of the Mediterranean.
-Hutchings, who conducted
+and Shores of the Mediterranean.
+Hutchings, who

-known or attempted.”[xix]
+kind heretofore known or attempted.”[xix]

 Giving us the only truly effective description of Hewins’